 But unfortunately, many Americans get their news from satire television and accept comedy as fact.
-Last week, Colbert had a segment that focused on the dismal academic results of the government education system.
+Last week, Colbert had

 His solution – albeit humorous – was to increase the number of kids who use various medications to cope with their challenges.
 He went on to say, in a tongue-in-cheek manner, that drugs are cheaper than increasing funding for government schools.

 He was obviously trying to make a point.